-- All assignments must be original work created for this class and should ascribe to UCSD's policy of academic integrity.
-All major assignments will be graded using the CAT 125 Rubric. - Please make sure you refresh the assignment pages before you start working on them.
-The assignments are live documents and I will revise them as the course goes along (so, until I go over them in lecture, they are somewhat in motion). - All major assignments require you to submit a rough draft before the final due date.
-While the draft does not count towards your grade, failure to submit a draft will result in the loss of a letter grade on the final submission. - o In order to receive a letter grade, all assignments must be submitted through Canvas.
+- Notes - All assignments must be original work created for this class and should ascribe to UCSD's policy of academic integrity.
+All major assignments will be graded using the CAT 125 Rubric. - All major assignments require you to submit both a proposal and a rough draft before the final due date.
+While the proposal and draft do not count towards your grade, failure to submit a proposal and/or draft will result in the loss of a letter grade on the final submission. - o In order to receive a letter grade, all assignments must be submitted through Canvas.